Iggosav/manual_testing_portofolio/Final Project/README.md

 *	Each test case will establish the necessary data and expected outcomes.
 *	Prioritization of test cases will be based on risk and significance.

-The test cases with steps can be viewed here: [Jira reports/Test cases- Jira Export CSV (all fields) 20241027061524.csv]()
+The test cases with steps can be viewed here: [Jira reports/Huse Module access and navigation - Cycle Summary  ZFJ-Cycles-10-26-2024.csv]() and [Jira reports/Huse module purchase order Cycle Summary ZFJ-Cycles-10-26-2024.csv]()

 ## 1.5 Test Implementation